syncfusion/blazor-docs/src/treemap/treemap/labels.md

 </SfTreeMap>
 ```

-> Refer [code block](#formatting-labels) to know the property value of **Cars**.
+> Refer to the [code block](#formatting-labels) to know about the property value of **Cars**.

 ![TreeMap label in custom position](images/datalabel/label-position.png)

 ## Intersect action

-When the label size in each item exceeds the actual size, use the [`InterSectAction`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_InterSectAction) property in [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) to customise the labels.
+When the label size in each item exceeds the actual size, use the [`InterSectAction`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_InterSectAction) property in the [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) to customise the labels.

 ```csharp
 @using Syncfusion.Blazor.TreeMap